-AL-LAD is not scheduled as a controlled substance at the federal level in the U.S. However, it can be considered an analog of LSD — meaning that sales or possession with intent for human consumption may result in prosecution under the Federal Analogue Act.
+AL-LAD's legal status is a bit ambiguous.
+It is not scheduled as a controlled substance at the federal level in the U.S. However, it can be considered an analog of LSD — meaning that sales or possession with intent for human consumption may result in prosecution under the Federal Analogue Act.

 AL-LAD is an analog of LSD.
 This means the main structures of the drugs are similar, but a chemical component has been altered in some way.
 This is a standard procedure in the field of ‘research chemicals.’
 The results are often tested on animals before humans to study the effects.